Single Session Consultation for Neurodiversity-Related Issues

 - identifying next steps to support yourself and your ND family member

-For neurodivergent (diagnosed or self-diagnosed) adult individuals:
+For neurodivergent (diagnosed or self-identified) adult individuals:

-- identifying next steps to support yourself
+- identifying next steps to support yourself in navigating neurodiversity-related challenges

 - exploring whether or not testing/formal diagnosis is something you would like to pursue